harjothkhara/computer-science/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

       print(f"Count: {count}\n")

-b) 0(nlogn). this is a nested loop which at first glance looks like 0(n^2), however the inner loop j grows at a faster rate(double) than n, which makes the while loop logn. everything within the while loop is 0(1). the outer for loop grows at n times, thus n(outerloop) \* logn(innerloop) = 0(nlogn). everything within the two loops is 0(1) and is relatively inconsequential.
+b) 0(nlogn).
+This is a nested loop which at first glance looks like 0(n^2), however the inner loop j grows at a faster rate(double) than n, which makes the while loop logn.
+Everything within the while loop is 0(1).
+The outer for loop grows at n times, thus n(outerloop) \* logn(innerloop) = 0(nlogn).
+Everything within the two loops is 0(1) and is relatively inconsequential.

     def algo2(n):
       total = 0